TeamRizu/outfox-wikijs/dev/courses.md

 └───Singular course.crs
 ```

-A colection (folder) can have as many courses inside of it as it wishes.
+A collection (folder) can have as many courses inside of it as it wishes.
 The name of the folder is not used
 on selection however, as described on the `instruction.txt` file.
 >Course files (.crs) typically go in folders, though they aren't shown like that on the wheel... yet.
 (Coming soon: a metric that allows a theme to do that, once we get the wheel to treat course directories like song directories)